Work through 28 sessions 15 minutes each

 Sign up for our free video series Understanding Grief

-You’re invited to join grief expert Julia Samuel MBE for a honest conversation about the process of grief, the new normal, and more, delivered straight to your inbox daily over the course of a week.
+You’re invited to join grief expert Julia Samuel MBE for a honest conversation about the grieving grief, the new normal, and more, delivered straight to your inbox daily over the course of a week.

 Discover ways to manage fear, anger, sadness, guilt, numbness & futility with tools and guidance in your pocket the moment you need them.